percona/everest-doc/docs/administer/manage_namespaces.md

 ```

 !!! note
-    The `everestctl install` command can provision a DB namespace.
-However, if you run this command again, an error will be thrown: `Everest is already installed.`
+    The `everestctl install` command lets you create database namespaces during the initial installation.
+However, it cannot be rerun to add more database namespaces.
+To create additional database namespaces after installation, use the namespaces add command.`

 - To provision a DB namespace after installation, use the command `everestctl namespaces add`.